 A postpartum massage is going to give you that little bit of “me” time that everyone needs.
 We can barely get 5 minutes alone in the bathroom, so an hour massage by a certified postpartum masseuse can really do your body and mind some good.

 If a professional massage is out of your budget, that’s fine!
-Ask your partner to give you a massage.
+Ask your partner to give you a massage with Dr. Teal’s Relax & Relief Body Oil (it smells so good!).
 Have them dim the lights, put on some soothing music, and tell them that it’s all about you.
 It should be quiet and calm in the room.
 If they need pointers on what a good postpartum massage should include, have them read this book: Mother Massage: A Handbook for Relieving the Discomforts of Pregnancy.
 It provides a lot of information on postpartum depression and massage techniques during pregnancy, labor and postnatal.
 Therefore, buy this book for your partner while you are pregnant and ask for weekly massages throughout your pregnancy and after!
 This is a win-win!

 Reduced Swelling from Postpartum Massage